 CEP SCHOOL BUILDINGS

-Jane Addams, Virginia Lake, Lake Louise, Winston Campus Junior High and Conyers Learning Academy schools are in a program called the Community Eligibility Provision (CEP), funded by the federal government.
+Central Road, Gray M. Sanborn, Jane Addams, Kimball Hill, Lake Louise, Stuart R. Paddock, Virginia Lake, Winston Campus Elementary, Carl Sandburg Junior High, Winston Campus Junior High, and Conyers Learning Academy are in a program called the Community Eligibility Provision (CEP), funded by the federal government.
 Students in these schools are entitled to receive a free breakfast and a free lunch each day.
 No application or action is required by parents for this voluntary program.

 This program does not extend as a fee waiver for students.
 In order to apply for a fee waiver, parents/guardians must complete the purple “Application for Educational Benefits” form, available online and at each school building.